 - Have completed courses that fulfill Minnesota Transfer Curriculum goal areas at the sending college or university accepted as counting toward the same goal areas at the receiving college or university;

-- Consult with advisors at both the sending and receiving colleges and universities throughout their academic careers, especially when their academic plans change;
+- Advice from both the sending and receiving colleges and universities throughout their academic careers, especially when their academic plans change;

-- Take advantage of transfer-related orientation, workshops, or other training opportunities offered by the college or university in which they are currently enrolled and at the one to which they plan to transfer;
+- Schedules and other information for orientation, workshops, or other training opportunities offered by the college or university in which they are currently enrolled and at the one to which they plan to transfer;

-- Provide their college or university with all materials required for admission, including official transcripts from all previously attended non-system colleges and universities;
+- Information on how to make sure all materials required for admission, including official transcripts from all previously attended non-system colleges and universities have been received;

 Subpart A. College and university rights

 Colleges and universities have the right to: